kaushal91/Deep-Learning/README.md

 We apply t-SNE to this vector embedding to visualize the relation between different words.

 ## 6_lstm
-We train a sequence-to-sequence RNN with LSTM encoder and decoder cells capable of accepting sequences of variable lengths and returning them in reverse order.
+We train a dynamic sequence-to-sequence RNN with LSTM encoder and decoder cells capable of accepting sequences of variable lengths and returning them in reverse order.